6 convincing reasons you should keep carbs in your diet

+2. Carbs can help prevent weight gain-and even promote weight loss.
 Researchers at Brigham Young University in Utah followed the eating habits of middle-aged women for nearly two years and found that those who increased their fiber intake generally lost weight.
 Women who decreased the fiber in their diets gained.
 Many carbohydrates contain dietary fiber, which is actually an indigestible complex carbohydrate.
 You'll find it easy to boost your fiber intake with these healthy and tasty fiber-rich recipes to help you lose weight.

+3. Carbs are good for your heart.
 Research suggests that increasing your soluble-fiber intake (a type of fiber found in carb-rich foods like oatmeal and beans) by 5 to 10 grams each day could result in a 5 percent drop in "bad" LDL cholesterol.
 Similarly, people who eat more whole grains (think brown rice, bulgur, quinoa) also tend to have lower LDL cholesterol and higher "good" HDL cholesterol.
 Get delicious fiber-rich whole-grain recipes here.

 4. Carbs will help you trim your waistline.
 Swapping refined grains for whole grains may help reduce total body fat and belly fat, according to new research in the Journal of Nutrition.
 In the study, adults who ate about 3 servings of whole grains a day had about 2.4 percent less body fat and 3.6 percent less abdominal fat than those who ate less than a quarter of a serving.
 Get delicious recipes with waist-whittling ingredients here.

+5. Carbs will keep your memory sharp.
 After overweight women followed a "low-carbohydrate" diet for a week (they were told to completely eliminate carbohydrates from their diets) they did worse on tests of working memory (i.e., why did I walk into this room?) and visuospatial memory (remembering locations on a map) than their counterparts who followed a "low-calorie" diet, based on American Dietetic Association guidelines, in a study from Tufts University.
 Find 5 more brain-boosting foods here.